adobe/commerce-cif-graphql-integration-reference/README.md

 $ npm run deploy
 ```

 This will deploy the `graphql-reference/dispatcher` and `graphql-reference/cart` actions in your namespace.
 The dispatcher is a web action that is accessible with the URL `https://adobeioruntime.net/api/v1/web/NAMESPACE/graphql-reference/dispatcher`.
-To test the GraphQL endpoint, you can for example use the `GraphiQL` plugin in the Chrome browser.
+To test the GraphQL endpoint, you can for example use the `GraphQL` plugin in the Chrome browser.

 ## Developing a real 3rd-party integration